 This workshop is coming soon.
 Please see the bottom of the page for more details on date notification and waiting list.

-Richard Peters is an ambassador for both Nikon and Datacolor with a style that is well known for capturing dramatic light, alongside having a friendly and down to earth manner.
-His work has been internationally acclaimed, including as a category winner in the Wildlife Photographer of the Year, and is one of the only British photographers to be named European Wildlife Photographer of the year.
+Richard Peters is an ambassador for Nikon, Swarovski Optik and Datacolor.
+He has a style that is well known for capturing dramatic light, alongside having a friendly and down to earth manner.
+His work has been internationally acclaimed, including as a category winner in the Wildlife Photographer of the Year, and is one of the only British photographers to be named European Wildlife Photographer of the Year.
 Richard has been a judge for many competitions, including the European Wildlife Photographer of the Year and the British Wildlife Photography Awards plus, been a keynote speaker to many industry events, from close to home in the UK to as far afield as Australia.

 Ellie Rothnie is a professional, and regularly published, wildlife photographer and Natures Images guide.
-Ellie works with both Canon UK and WEX Photographic.
+She is a Canon ambassador and works with WEX Photographic.
 She has been awarded in competitions such as the British Wildlife Photography Awards and Natures Best, alongside being a judge for the former, as well as the RSPB's Young Wildlife Photographer of the Year.
 She has a beautiful, clean, and simple style to her work which has resulted in a portfolio of eye catching imagery.

 Richard has partnered with Lenses for Hire, the UK's best known and most reliable lens rental company.
 We are pleased to offer UK residents a 10% discount on any lenses hired for your Japan Winter Wildlife workshop.
 Feel free to get in touch and find out more.